 A major project is the greatest gift you can give a small business owner who’s worrying about their finances.
 That’s true all of the time, but now more than ever.
 A big project that involves lots of working hours and an upfront deposit can be the difference between stability and constant worry.

 Looking for someone to translate your website, come up with educational content, or redesign your office?
-This is the time to give that job to a small business.
+This is the time to give that job to a small business or freelancer.

 2. Ask small business to act as consultants

 Your large company might have a great team.
 But they only ever work for you.
 Small businesses tend to work with lots of different clients, giving them first-hand knowledge of how different businesses do things.
 This varied experience means that they often develop a much broader perspective and can bring you fresh ideas you need them most.

 So why not ask small business owners to do an external review of your work?
 Ask an independent accountant to check your books and give their recommendations, commission a local caterer to develop your new vegetarian menu, or ask a librarian for advice on how to organize your archives.

 This doesn’t just apply to restaurants and cafes.
 Does your local deli have a tip jar?
 Or is your favorite bookshop running a crowdfunding campaign?
 If there’s a local business you want to support, tell them!
 Or if you’re working with a freelancer, why not round up their fee to a nice round number?
 Even better, recommend them to your network.

 4. Give small businesses more time to deliver